Arrive Beijing, China

 Ulaanbaatar, Mongolia | Introduction to an Empire

-This morning, fly to Ulaanbaatar and transfer your hotel.
+This morning, fly to Ulaanbaatar and transfer to your hotel.
 After you settle in, stroll Sukhbaatar Square, exploring the Great Khan’s Memorial and the National Museum of Mongolian History.
 Here, a local historian delves into the saga of Genghis Khan and his Mongol Empire.

 Ulaanbaatar | Life of Genghis Khan

 Visit Gandan Khiid Monastery with its 75-foot statue made of copper, gold and precious stones, accompanied by a top-ranking lama who discusses monastery life.
 In the afternoon, travel out into the steppe to Tsonjin Boldog to see the 131-foot statue of Genghis Khan.

 Gobi Desert | Dunes, Canyons & Wide Open Skies

 Fly to the Gobi Desert, home to Bactrian (two-humped) camels, mountain sheep, golden eagles and many endemic reptiles.
 In the late afternoon, drive to Hoorhon Devseg Valley to see the Bulgan Temple, where spectacular views await.
 After twilight fades, marvel as the starlit desert sky comes alive.

 Journey overland to the Yol Valley, a narrow, craggy chasm.
 Hike the valley for a chance to spot vulture-like Lammergeiers, Altai snowcocks, ibex, yaks and Argali mountain sheep.
 Later, witness the construction of a ger, a traditional Mongolian home.
 In the afternoon, you may opt to hike through the Havsagit Valley to discover ancient petroglyphs atop a mountain.

 Gobi Desert | Camel Ride & the Flaming Cliffs